⚖️ VTI vs VOO Comparison · Free & No Signup

 Metric VTI VOO

-Fund Name Vanguard Total Stock Market ETF Vanguard S&P 500 ETF
+Fund Name Vanguard Total Stock Market Index Fund ETF Shares Vanguard S&P 500 ETF

 Issuer Vanguard Vanguard